Murder of Therese Wilder

-Morgan's Corner murder was committed by two escaped convicts James Majors and John Palakiko in Nuuanu Valley on the outskirts of Honolulu when they burglarized the home of Therese Wilder on March 11, 1948.
+The murder of Therese Wilder was committed by two escaped convicts James Majors and John Palakiko on March 11, 1948, in Nuuanu Valley on the outskirts of Honolulu, when they broke into her home.
 They left her bound and gagged, which caused her to suffocate.
-The two were almost sentenced to death by the court, but were given a stay of execution and sentenced to prison instead.
+The two were sentenced to death by the court and nearly executed, but were given a stay of execution and sentenced to prison instead.
 After the incident Morgan's Corner gained a reputation for being haunted.

 Morgan's Corner

 Morgan's Corner is a bend on Nuuanu Pali Drive that connected Honolulu to Kāneʻohe before it was superseded by Hawaii Route 61.
 The bend is after a hairpin turn from the Honolulu side of the bend.
 Morgan's Corner became referred to as a "corner" because the bend curves the road perpendicularly so that from Honolulu one enters the bend from the north and exits to the east or from Kāneʻohe one enters the bend from the east and exits to the north.
 The namesake came from Dr. James Morgan, who built his villa on the inside of the bend in the 1920s.
 Wilder's house was opposite Morgan's, south of the bend.